risingwavelabs/rfcs/rfcs/0081-dynmical-config-for-stream-job.md

 # Dynamic Config For Stream Job

-Thanks all the people took part in the discussion of https://github.com/risingwavelabs/risingwave/issues/11929 and implantation of `stream_rate_limit`.
-The RFC is hight inspired by them.
+Thanks all the people took part in the discussion of https://github.com/risingwavelabs/risingwave/issues/11929 and implementation of `stream_rate_limit`.
+The RFC is inspired by them.

 ## Background
 Currently, we have lots of config, switch and parameter for the streaming execution.
 They often used for performance optimization for different workload.
 But they distributed different places currently.